 1. What’s the vendor’s financial viability?

-With so many new grant and scholarship management systems coming on the market, it’s critical to understand the viability of the company offering the product.
+With so many new grant management systems coming on the market, it’s critical to understand the viability of the company offering the product.
 You don’t want your vendor going out of business.
 Or being acquired and shifting the focus away from your new software.